wMsneptune/Bash-Russian-Roulette-BRR-/README.md

 Now, let's talk about the execution of the script and the roulette itself.

+## INSTALLATION

+You can download the contents of this repository as a zip file and unzip it, download every individual file or use git clone (you will need to install the git package in that case).
+If you have git installed, run:

+    git clone https://github.com/wMsneptune/Bash-Russian-Roulette-BRR-.git && cd Bash-Russian-Roulette-BRR-

 ## 0) COMMANDS

 **0.1)** Open a terminal with CTRL+ALT+T or search in your applications' menu/search bar for some form of terminal emulator.
 Then, navigate to the folder where the script and this file are stored with cd.